Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Further Convergence Analysis via Shadowing Properties

 By the condition of Thm.~\ref{thm-3} on the ODE~\eqref{eq-ode2}, $z(j) \to z^*$ for some $z^* \in E_h$.
 Thus, the preceding inequality gives $\bar x(j) \to z^*$.
 Then, by Cor.~\ref{cor-ql}(ii), the sequence $\{x_n\}$ must also converge to $z^*$, proving part (ii). \end{proof}

 Clearly, Thm.~\ref{thm-3} follows immediately if we show that the condition in Prop.~\ref{prp-shad1} holds.
 To this end, decompose the `tracking error' of the trajectory $\bar x(\cdot)$ as

 separating the first component, attributable to stochastic noise and representing the error in tracking the solutions of the non-autonomous ODE~\eqref{eq-ode1}, from the second component, which represents the error due to asynchrony.
-We now analyze each component separately and prove that, under the conditions of Thm.~\ref{thm-3},
+In the next two subsections, we analyze each component separately and prove that, under the conditions of Thm.~\ref{thm-3},

-This will establish that the condition in Prop.~\ref{prp-shad1} holds.
+This will establish that the condition in Prop.~\ref{prp-shad1} is met and hence Thm.~\ref{thm-3} holds.